RyBowler/Cosc310Group7/README.md

 Bot: Your food will be coming shortly.

 User: How much should I tip to skip driver?
 Bot: Your driver takes 100% of the delivery fee and tip.
-It depeends on how much you would like to tip.
+It depends on how much you would like to tip.

 User: Do you enjoy music?
 Bot: Sorry, I don't know much about music.